fastrgv/Asud/README.md

 ## Final Notes

-1) An X-sudoku tool lsudx (asudx.adb) with similar capabilities & interface is included.
+1) X-sudoku tools [wsudx.bat,osudx,lsudx] (asudx.adb) with similar capabilities & interface
+are also included.
 In this type of puzzle, each cell can be in either 3 or 4 houses, because the 2 diagonals are also houses.

 2) Brute-force solvers [susolve/susolvex] are also included under ./bruteForceSolver/.